brianrobs/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 The preceding code:

 * Defines `ITokenProvider` and `AppTokenProvider`.
 These types handle resolving the authentication token for gRPC calls.
-* Registers the `AppTokenProvider` type with DI in a scoped lifetime. `AppTokenProvider` caches the token so only the first call in the scope will need to calculate it.
+* Registers the `AppTokenProvider` type with DI in a scoped lifetime. `AppTokenProvider` caches the token so that only the first call in the scope is required to calculate it.
 * Registers the `GreeterClient` type with client factory.
 * Configures `AddCallCredentials` for this client.
 The delegate is executed each time a call is made and adds the token returned by `ITokenProvider` to the metadata.